BBC Radio 3: Jazz Record Requests

 Jazz Record Requests was the first weekly jazz programme on the Third Programme.
 First presented by the jazz musician Humphrey Lyttelton, the 30-minute programme was launched on 12 December 1964 and is still running.
 Now an hour long, it was broadcast on Saturdays, usually in the late afternoon, until October 2019 when it moved to Sunday afternoon.
 Presenters of it on Radio 3 have included Ken Sykora, Steve Race, Peter Clayton, Charles Fox and Geoffrey Smith.
 Alyn Shipton became the presenter in May 2012.
+The most prolific requester has been Dave Taylor from Lincolnshire.

 Opera on 3

 Broadcast on Saturday nights between 6 and 9:30 pm, Opera on 3 features live performances by the Metropolitan Opera from the Metropolitan Opera House in New York City.